sjanel/coincenter/README.md

 ## As a static library

-**coincenter** can also be used in a sub project, such as a trading bot for instance.
+**coincenter** can also be used as a sub project, such as a trading bot for instance.
 It is the case by default if built as a sub-module in `cmake`.

 To build your `cmake` project with **coincenter** library, you can do it with `FetchContent`:
 ```